mt-mods/minislots/README.txt

 are always cropped square, so on a machine like the 5-reel demo, only the middle 128x128 pixel section of each 128x192 pixel symbol would be shown.

+For the pay lines screen, the item format is simplified.
+One table item per screen line, which can be either a line of text, or a key indicating that one or more pay line images should overlaid onto their background image and placed on the line.
+The key for those is "@" followed by a number, a space, and another number (e.g. "@1 5").
+These numbers indicate the first and last pay line images to display.

+Lines are "printed" from top to bottom in a column toward the left side of the form background, overflowing into a second column if necessary.
+You can force an overflow into column 2 with "@wrap" (on its own).

-If paytable_desc is not specified, then only the background and [X] button will be displayed.
-This allows you to use the background image itself as the pay table description, in the event that you want to skip the text/symbol printing routines and just roll your own.
+If paytable_desc or paylines_desc is not specified, then only the background, [X] button, and "Show Pay Lines" or "Show Pay Table" button will be displayed on their respective screens.
+This allows you to use the background image itself as the pay table/lines description, in the event that you want to skip the text/image printing routines and just roll your own.

 How wild cards work: